bowst/WrenAI/wren-ui/README.md

 ## FAQ
-### Can I have multiple project at the same time in Stylematrics AI?
+### Can I have multiple project at the same time in StyleMetrics AI?
-We currently do not support multiple projects in Stylematrics AI.
+We currently do not support multiple projects in StyleMetrics AI.
 You can only have one project at a time.
 But there is a workaround for this.
 Since Wren Engine is stateless and we store your semantic model in the database(Sqlite or Postgres), you can switch between projects by switching the database and make sure you deploying after server started.